falcosecurity/falco-website/content/en/docs/rules/default-custom.md

 ### Use the rules embedded in the Falco image

-The Falco image ships with a snapshot of the latest version of the official Falco org rules.
-If you wish to use that without downloading anything at runtime you can install Falco with:
+The Falco image ships with a snapshot of the latest version of the official Falco rules.
+If you wish to use that without downloading anything at runtime, you can install Falco with:

 ```
 helm install falco \